Trofinetide

-Trofinetide, sold under the brand name Daybue, is a medication used for the treatment of Rett syndrome.
+Trofinetide, sold under the brand name Daybue among others, is a medication used for the treatment of Rett syndrome.
 It is taken by mouth.

 The most common adverse reactions include diarrhea and vomiting.

 Trofinetide was approved for medical use in the United States in March 2023.
-The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Trofinetide is indicated for the treatment of Rett syndrome in people two years of age and older.

 Rett syndrome is a rare, genetic neurological and developmental disorder that affects the way the brain develops.
 People with Rett syndrome experience a progressive loss of motor skills and language.
 Most babies with Rett syndrome seem to develop as expected for the first six months of life.
 These babies then lose skills they previously had attained at approximately six to 18 months of age — such as the ability to crawl, walk, communicate, or use their hands.
 The hallmark of Rett syndrome is near constant repetitive hand movements, such as rubbing or clapping.
 Rett syndrome leads to severe impairments affecting nearly every aspect of life, including the ability to speak, walk, eat, and breathe.